Get All the Dirt

 Areas in the continental U.S. with the warmest average winter temperatures are rated zone 11.
 The southern tip of Florida and parts of southern California fall into zone 11.
 All the rest of us garden in zones somewhere in between.

 Over time the system has been refined to include "a" and "b" sections, with "a" representing the colder half of the range and "b" the warmer half.
-Examples of this can be seen on the state map micro zones, below.
+Examples of this can be seen on the state map micro zones, triggered on the drop down below.

 We add the "a" and "b" to zone information to plant info where relevant.
 In most cases, however, the numerical listing for the zone is all that's needed.
 For example, if the Zone Finder delivered a zone of 7B for your garden, simply search on 7.
 And then keep an eye out for plants that note 7A versus 7B in the product page detail.
 Most won't make this distinction because all of zone 7 is a good fit.